clach/Realtime-Vulkan-Hair/README.md

 ### Geometry Shader

 The output of our tessellation pipeline is isolines, which are simply 2D line segments.
-Because these strands are very thin, they can somtimes take up less the width of a pixel, resulting in aliasing issues.
+Because these strands are very thin, they can somtimes take up less than the width of a pixel, resulting in aliasing issues.
 We used the geometry shader to expand our isolines into camera facing quads, allowing us to control the width of the strands depending the distance to the camera.

 ## Rendering

 Rendering hair properly is not a trivial task.
+Rather than a surface, hair is thin curve.
+Additionally, the strands are anisotropic, while the whole head of hair is volumetric.
 We identified three important components to a good hair renderer: single scattering, shadowing, and multiple scattering.

 ### Single Scattering